Film Score: Harry Gregson-Williams Cinematography: Dariusz Wolski

 Back on earth the head of NASA, Jeff Daniels, doesn’t want to tell his crew who are now on their way back home.
 Sean Bean, the head of flight control disagrees, but it’s a moot point.
 It will take something on the order of two years before a supply rocket can make it all the way to Mars, and longer than that before the next manned ship can make it back there.
 Chiwetel Ejiofor is the NASA mission director who manages to communicate with Damon, once he figures out why the astronaut has gone after an old Mars probe from the twentieth century, and Donald Glover is the astro-physicist who figures out how to make the rescue much quicker.
 In many ways this is a star-studded feature that never really challenges the viewer’s emotions in the way that Gravity does, but then that’s not the point.
 The goal of the film was always box-office dollars rather than artistry, and in terms of entertainment it succeeds admirably.
 The humor that comes from the screenplay for Matt Damon’s character is wonderful.
 He is self-deprecating at times, angry at the situation at other times, an a hero throughout, using his physical skills and scientific knowledge to keep himself alive by coming up with a heat source and an artificial atmosphere that enables him to grow potatoes--with the help of human feces for fertilizer.
 And while there is suspense, there is never the gnawing sense of isolation that there is in Gravity, or even in Cast Away.
 Even the half-hour communication lag time is glossed over in most instances and is never really emphasized except in the climax.

 One of the dubious aspects of the film that stands out--and to be fair to Scott it may be inherent in Weir’s original novel--is something I call anachronistic pandering.
-The references to the seventies which includes disco music, quite unbelievably the only music Damon can find on anyone’s personal computer, and episodes of Happy Days, all seem calculated to boost popularity among those who were alive them, as a way of increasing viewers in that older generation who might not go to the film otherwise.
+The references to the seventies which includes disco music, quite unbelievably the only music Damon can find on anyone’s personal computer, and episodes of Happy Days, all seem calculated to boost popularity among an older audience that was alive then, as a way of increasing viewers in that older generation who might not go to the film otherwise.
 There are also references to other films, most noticeably Apollo 13 when Sean Bean sneaks up rescue plans to the crew and they write back to NASA calling Donald Glover “a steely-eyed missile man.”
 But ultimately the film belongs to Matt Damon.
 He carries the film in the same way as Tom Hanks did in Cast Away, but there was also an effort made to keep the story light, staying away from the morose introspection of something like Moon by emphasizing the humor and the survival spirit of Damon’s character.
 The film combines generally accurate science with a real sense of being on another planet, and a human story that is engaging without the need for an actual villain in the piece.
 And that is probably one of the most refreshing aspects of the film.
 With no supernatural or science-fictional enemies, nor the kind of infighting usually seen on space opera crews, the protagonist is left with only the elements to fight--something everyone can relate to and making the film a universal experience.
 In that sense, The Martian is simply delightful.